 All fabrics are not created equal.
 That’s why some fabrics are recommended for bedding, not others, or for tough jobs like cleaning.
 The same is true of a tablecloth.
-While technically, you can use whatever you like, there are some things to keep in mind.
+While technically, you can use whatever you like, there are some things to remember.

 You’ll want a fabric that is easy to clean and washer friendly since tablecloths can get pretty dirty.
-You also want something that won’t wrinkle or crease too badly while being washed or dried.
+You also want something that won’t wrinkle or crease too badly while washing or drying.
 In addition, you want something sturdy that will last long and won’t slide around on the table too easily.

 Also, try to choose something that won’t let color bleed onto the surface of the table or into the washer when wet.
 For sewers without much experience, cotton is often the easiest to wield.

 Also, look at decorator fabric first, especially if you have a large table.
 Typical fabric for clothing comes in a width of 44 inches, and for larger tables or longer drapes, you may have to join two pieces down the center.
 Decorator fabric, as well as sheeting fabric and lace, all tend to come in widths of 60 inches or more.

 Always have a good deal more fabric than you need to cut so that you have some leeway and can avoid issues with ragged edges, damaged fabric, or mistakes you might make along the way.